 Therefore, I recommend you take the time to see and experience everything while are in each area.

-The elements can affect the time it takes to travel around Australia
+The elements can affect how long it takes to travel around Australia

 I spent 3 months in the northwest region as I moved from Western Australia to Queensland in my early 20s.
 At the time I had a car, tent, and very little money, and needed to get to Queensland before the wet set in.